abdulmech189/MongoDB_Telephone_Directory_CRUD_operations/README.md

         print(i)

-#4.DELETE documents in MongoDB:
+#4.
+DELETE documents in MongoDB:

-# Delete one document in a collection:
+#Delete one document in a collection:

     mycol.delete_one({"Name": "ABC"})
     for i in mycol.find():
         print(i)

-# Delete multiple documents in a collection:
+#Delete multiple documents in a collection:

     mycol.delete_many({"Name": "ABC"})
     for i in mycol.find():